Contextuality, Locality, and the Interpretation of Bell Violations: Conclusion

 \section{Conclusion}

 The analysis presented above has emphasized that the violation of Bell--CHSH inequalities does not, by itself, compel the conclusion that nature is nonlocal.
 Rather, such violations demonstrate the impossibility of embedding the observed context-dependent statistics into a single, context-independent global description.
-The essential point is that Bell inequalities follow from the joint assumptions of locality, measurement independence, and a global assignment of values to all observables.
-Their violation therefore requires that at least one of these assumptions be relinquished.

 In much of the literature, the assumption that is abandoned is locality, leading to the widespread conclusion that quantum mechanics entails nonlocality.
-However, an equally consistent alternative is to retain locality while rejecting the assumption of a global assignment of values, i.e.\ counterfactual definiteness.
+However, another mathematically equivalent and interpretive possibility is to retain locality while rejecting the assumption of a global assignment of values, i.e.\ counterfactual definiteness.
 From this perspective, Bell violations are naturally understood as manifestations of contextuality.

 This viewpoint is increasingly reflected in contemporary discussions.
-For example, Kupczy\'nski has argued that the interpretation of Bell violations in terms of nonlocality is not obligatory, and that a contextual description provides a viable and conceptually coherent alternative \cite{Kupczynski2023}.
+Kupczy\'nski has, for example, argued that the interpretation of Bell violations in terms of nonlocality is not obligatory, and that a contextual description provides a viable and conceptually coherent alternative \cite{Kupczynski2023}.
 Such analyses reinforce the idea that the experimental results constrain the structure of admissible models, but do not uniquely determine their ontological interpretation.

 At the same time, it is important to recognize that contextuality and nonlocality are closely related notions.
 In particular, it has been shown that, under suitable conditions, contextual correlations can be transformed into nonlocal ones \cite{Cabello2021}.
 This highlights a deep structural connection between the two concepts.
 However, this connection should not obscure the logical distinction emphasized in the present work.
 The existence of such mappings does not imply that Bell--CHSH violations, taken in their original operational setting, necessarily require a nonlocal causal interpretation.